Shrewsbury School's Safer Recruitment Policy

 - has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.

-If the individual referred to the DBS is a teacher, the School may also decide to make a referral to the National College for Teaching and Leadership.
+If the individual referred to the DBS is a teacher, the School may also decide to make a referral to the Teaching Regulation Agency.

 Contractors and agency staff